FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ### Recommended Usage Unit Values

-Unit values and components of the UnitName column MUST use a capitalization scheme that is consistent with the capitalization scheme used in this section if that term is listed in this section.
-For example, a value of "gigabyte seconds" would not be compliant with this specification as the terms "gigabyte" and "second" are listed in this section with the appropriate capitalization.
+Unit values and components of the UsageUnit column MUST use a capitalization scheme that is consistent with the capitalization scheme used in this section, if that term is listed in this section.
+For example, a value of "gigabyte-seconds" would not be compliant with this specification as the terms "gigabyte" and "second" are listed in this section with the appropriate capitalization.
 If the unit is not listed in the table, it is to be used over a functional equivalent with similar meaning.

 UsageUnit SHOULD be composed of the list of recommended units listed in this section, unless the UsageUnit value covers a dimension not listed in the recommended unit set, or if the unit covers a count-based unit distinct from recommended values in the count dimension listed in this section.